Trip Date: December 2018 | Location: Georgia and Florida

 The Peach Bowl gave us the perfect excuse to combine our love for football with our passion for birding.
-After watching the Michigan Wolverines and Florida Gators, we set out to add some new birds to our Georgia life list.
+As you can see in this picture, we came ready for the rivalry—Sharon representing Michigan and Mike proudly supporting his Florida Gators.
+Though the game ended with a decisive 41-15 victory for Florida, we quickly moved on to the real goal: adding some new birds to our Georgia life list.

 Sunday morning, we revisited Macon and stopped at Rose Hill Cemetery, the final resting place of Gregg and Duane Allman.
 The Allman Brothers Band used to hang out here, and several of their songs, including “Elizabeth Reed” and “Little Martha,” were written on the grounds.
-Cemeteries are often great birding spots, and we weren’t disappointed, finding a Red-tailed Hawk, Brown-headed Nuthatch, Carolina Wren, Eastern Bluebird, Cedar Waxwings, and Chipping Sparrows.
+As it turns out, cemeteries are often great birding spots, and we weren’t disappointed.
+We found Red-tailed Hawk, Brown-headed Nuthatch, Carolina Wren, Eastern Bluebird, Cedar Waxwings, and Chipping Sparrows.

 Jekyll Island: A Coastal Paradise